strapi/strapi/docs/3.x.x/guides/databases.md

 Follow these steps to configure a local Strapi project to use a [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) free 512 MB account in production.
 (Please see [MongoDB Atlas Documentation](https://docs.atlas.mongodb.com/getting-started/) if you have any questions.)

-- You must have already [installed Strapi localled with MongoDB](http://localhost:8080/documentation/3.x.x/guides/database.html#install-strapi-locally-with-mongodb).
+- You must have already [created your Strapi project using MongoDB](/3.x.x/guides/databases.html#install-strapi-locally-with-mongodb).
 - You must have already created a [free MongoDB Atlas account](https://www.mongodb.com/cloud/atlas).

 1. Log in to your account to create a **Project** and a **Cluster**